cmsp-marufe/PSUmbrella/README.md

-# UmbrellaAPI
+# PSUmbrella
-A PowerShell module for interacting with the Umbrella API
+A PowerShell module for managing Cisco Umbrella using REST API calls.